 In May 2019, he signed a new deal with the IRFU & Leinster until the end of the 2020/21 season.

-He heads into the 2019 Champions Cup with 79 appearances in the tournament and 50 points scored.
+He went into the 2019 Champions Cup with 79 appearances in the tournament and 50 points scored.

-Healy has been named for the Six Nations 2020 Ireland squad and has 95 caps.
+Healy was named for the Six Nations 2020 Ireland squad with 95 caps.